-What Is Engineering Management?
+What Does it Mean to Study Engineering Management?

 Engineering managers occupy a unique position in their industry.
 They combine their management expertise with engineering knowledge to lead teams of specialists in highly technical tasks.
-Most engineering managers focus on product development, materials management, production processes, and workforce reliability.
 Management engineers must also possess strong communication skills so they can relate to their colleagues and subordinates.
+Most engineering managers focus on product development, materials management, production processes and workforce reliability.

 The breadth of opportunity is one of the most attractive facets of this specialty.
 Fields that require this experience include: